k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

 # Minimal NFC Framework - Magisk Module - ALPHA v0.0001
 A Min-NFC-Framework template Magisk Module for NFC devs and researchers.
 (VERY Early Development)

 This Magisk module is designed for *Samsung* Android devices with NXP NFC controllers (most Galaxy series like S21,22), although it may work on older and non-samsung devices provided a few tweaks.
 It is basically a fully functional Mininal NFC Framework template but should have cross-compatability between different NXP NFC controllers.
-It will include a few extra tools and a way to hook NFC and offer broader compatibility down the road. essentially a Min-NFC-Framework template magisk module
+It will include a few extra tools and a way to hook NFC and offer broader compatibility down the road. essentially a Min-NFC-Framework with some dev tools.
 TODO-

 -Create a method to hook NFC.